-Therefore, the police must prove that you had actual knowledge or a belief that the goods were stolen at the time they were handled.
-It is not enough for the police to show you suspected the goods were stolen.
+Therefore, the police must prove that the accused had actual knowledge or a belief that the goods were stolen at the time they were handled.
+It is not enough for the police to show that the accused suspected the goods were stolen.

-Where police cannot prove you had knowledge the goods were stolen, a lesser charge of Dealing with Property Suspected of Being Proceeds of Crime may be laid against you.
-The maximum penalty under section 195 of the Crimes Act1958 for this offence is 2 years imprisonment.
+Where police cannot prove that the accused had knowledge that goods were stolen, a lesser charge of dealing with property suspected of being proceeds of crime may be laid.
+The maximum penalty under section 195 of the Crimes Act 1958 for this offence is 2 years imprisonment.

 A person charged with handling stolen goods can argue in their defence that they were not aware the goods were stolen and had no belief that the goods were stolen.

 If the stolen goods alleged to have been handled includes a motor vehicle or the amount or value of the stolen goods alleged to have been handled is below $100,000, your case may be heard summarily in the Magistrates Court, provided the consent of the accused and the prosecution is obtained.